frePPLe/frepple/doc/user-guide/modeling-wizard/manufacturing-capacity/operation-resources.rst

 ============ ================= ===========================================================
 Field        Type              Description
 ============ ================= ===========================================================
-operation    non-empty string  The operation name. resource     non-empty string  The resource name. quantity     number            How much capacity this operation is consuming from the resource.
+operation    operation         The operation name. resource     resource          The resource name. quantity     number            How much capacity this operation is consuming from the resource.
 ============ ================= ===========================================================